 Depending on your lifestyle and hereditary illnesses, your healthcare coverage should also be personalized for your needs.

-Life Insurance may be more popular now because many insurance agents are doing cold-contacts.
+Another crucial step for a solid financial foundation is insurance.
+Life Insurance may be more popular now because many insurance agents are doing cold contacts.
 But insurance is more important than most of us think.

 It is more than just buying something that you may not use.
 Essentially, purchasing insurance is a transfer of risk.